govhackaustralia/govhack-tools/index.md

 # General Data Hacking and Programming References {#general-data-hacking-and-programming-references}
 ## The basics of being a data scientist

-*   Have a hypothesis � even if you&#8217;re making a tool/api that helps people with their questions too, remember what the objective of that is.
+*   Have a hypothesis - even if you're making a tool/api that helps people with their questions too, remember what the objective of that is.
 *   Find the people and tools you need to prove/show/find.
 This rest of this page will help with the latter.
-*   Analyse and present results � were they what you expected?
+*   Analyse and present results -  were they what you expected?
 Do they help explain to others what you have found out?
 Can present as a interactive data visualisation or a web/mobile application or just a infographic/motion graphics video that tells a story.
 Please note, there are a combination of Analysis and Visualisation tools in each of the major categories below.